 All planets in our solar system orbit the sun.
 Earth does this in 365 days.
 Also, Pluto is not a planet as it orbits on a different plane.

-It is not that earth’s orbit has got a bit of a wobble – it doesn’t; its rotation is perfectly smooth.
-However, Earth’s axis of spin is tilted.
-As earth’s axis of spin is not perpendicular to the incoming rays of sunlight (= Eath’s orbital plane around he sun) we experience longer and shorter days throughout the year; our seasons.
+Earth’s axis of spin is tilted.
+As Earth’s axis of spin is not perpendicular to the incoming rays of sunlight (= Eath’s orbital plane around he sun) we experience longer and shorter days throughout the year; our seasons.
 Most sunlight throughout the year is around the equator.
 Shortest days are around the poles.
 In the northern hemisphere towards the poles it is summer in late June and winter in late December.
 In the southern hemisphere towards the poles it is the other way around.
 Near the equator there is little distinction between summer, winter, autumn, or spring.
 At the poles, in the midst of winter during the shortest days (equinox) there is no sunrise visible.

 The shadow created by the sun on a small object can tell us many things.
 Sundials use the daily sunrise/sunset as a measure to tell time (12 hours only as there is no sun at night).
 You can also use this to tell us about the season (solstice and equinox; 365 days).

 If you plot a shadow cast by the top of a pole (called a gnomon) at noon over the course of a year, it will form a figure-8 called an Analemma.
 If you were to look at a sundial exactly at noon each day, you will see the same patten.
 This is a good tool for teaching about how the Earth and Sun interact to make seasons.
 It demonstrates the sun will not be in the same position in the sky at the same time every day due to Earth’s tilted rotational axis.